How Healthcare Providers Benefit From EHR-CRM Integration

 - tracking their satisfaction with the quality of care

 Compared to EHR, healthcare CRM shifts the focus from treatment to relationship management with effective and empathic communication at its core, regardless of how many patients you have.
 Giving in to a technology takes overcoming certain barriers, it’s true.
-But since healthcare IT is here to stay, it’s a matter of months till competition will raise the bar and make automation of processes a recipe for survival (no pun intended).
+But since healthcare IT is here to stay, it’s only a matter of months till competition will raise the bar and make automation of processes a recipe for survival (no pun intended).